-A stall run by three Viera.A slightly eclectic menu primarily inspired by the flavors of Doma and Hingashi.
-Drinks, snacks, sweets and more!A stock of fine teas is also available for purchase and sampling.
+A stall run by a small group of Viera.A slightly eclectic menu primarily inspired by the flavors of Doma's Peony River Valley, and a dash of Hingashi and Thavnair.
+Drinks, snacks, sweets and more!Fine teas are also available for purchase and sampling.
 These are grouped by type, as well as their common name.

 Thanks to sales and a generous donation, the Valley's charcoal burners and craftsmen have been able to begin full repairs to their kilns and ovens.
 Please look forward to new teas and (possibly) tea-wares! -ᚨᚱᚹᛖᛞ

-Phoenix Rest - The members of the Honoshiro family main branch plant a tea tree on their fourth nameday.
+Weeping River - A tea between two and three years in age, from trees nearer the Peony River itself in the Low Valley.
+A more astringent flavor profile with less sweetness to the tongue, and a deeper element of tannins.
+Loose leaf shoumei style.Blossoming Spring Dew - A yabao style tea harvested before even other bud teas, drawn from the High Rise estates near the mouth to the Upper Valley.
+Expect these to be sweet and floral, with a light element of woodsy spice.
+Sold by the half-onze.Phoenix Rest - The members of the Honoshiro family main branch plant a tea tree on their fourth nameday.
 This tea is freshly withered and dried, and will not be more than two years in age.
-Expect it to be sweet and mild, with a soft note of toasted fruit more expected from a High Valley hong cha.Weeping River Dew - A tea between two and three years in age, from trees nearer the Peony River itself in the Low Valley.
-A more stringent flavor profile with less sweetness to the tongue.Silver Feather - 5 years' aged or more, loose leaf bai mudan style tea.
+Expect it to be sweet and mild, with a soft note of toasted fruit more expected from a High Valley hong cha.Silver Feather - 5 years' aged or more, pressed leaf shoumei style tea.
 Strong notes of honey, fields of fresh barley in high summer sunlight, and a cooling-to-the-tongue finish that is close to mintlike.
 The liquor color is a flawless gold when brewed.
-Sold by the onze.
+Sold in two-onze cakes.
 Grown by the Honoshiro Estate.

-A part of Doman tea culture, tea pets are small ceramic (usually) animals who share the first steep of fresh leaves (the wash).
+A component of Doman tea culture, tea pets are small ceramic (usually) animals who share the first steep of fresh leaves (the wash).
 They will soak up some of the liquid, and over time develop a rich patina from the tannins of the tea.
 As the Valley's kilns and craftsmen are able to begin making their wares again, they have set their apprentices the solemn task of fashioning the small fellows!Adopt today!
 Share a drink!Available pets include a chubby sheep, coiled snake, a polite fox, and a very lost tiger.
 Each is slightly below palm-sized for the average adult hyur.

 Honey Well - 1 year aged.
 A rich, fruity flavor with soft notes of honey and a light underlying minerality from the stones and soil around the mountainside trees.
 The liquor color is vivid red, with a golden hint when held to light.
 The finish is rich, rather than dry.
 Sold loose in two onze or one ponze increments.
 Grown by the Sou estate.Iron Oak - 2 year aged.
 A more mineral-forward tea from the lower Sou Estate, with a color so dark it borders on true crimson under the light.
-Its flavors lean more towards a lightly tannic, wood-scented experience, with a faint edge of honey sweetness still.Scarlet Cloud - A smoked tea from the Upper Valley, expect a balance of sweetness, notes of dried fruit, and a delicate smoke from Upper Valley pine trees.
+Its flavors lean more towards a lightly tannic, wood-scented experience, with a faint edge of honey sweetness still.Scarlet Cloud - A smoked tea from the Upper Valley, expect a balance of sweetness, notes of dried fruit, and a delicate smoke from Upper Valley pine and cedar wood.
 Modeled after the classic lapsang souchong of the wider Yanxian region.Scarlet Raindrop - The unsmoked pair to the Morning Cloud tea, both grown in the Upper Valley.
 This is a very sweet hong cha, with a flavor profile bursting with notes of dried fruits and honeyed melon.
 Excellent paired with a less sweetened snack.

 Peony Feather Green Tea - Fresh-picked and kill-greened to prevent further aging at the start of the year's season.
 The flavor is lightly grassy and clean, with a slight note of wheat in summer sun.
 This is drawn from the remaining tea trees in the Honoshiro estate.Flowering Dragon Well - A local take on one of Yanxia's most renowned teas, with the leaves flat and straight.
 Pan roasted after being kill-greened, these leaves give a sweet, light liquor of pale gold with a faint hint of roasting chestnuts.
 Produced by the Sou Estate.